Documentation Index

 Available in VPC

-You can learn the Model Registry interface configuration.
-In Model Registry, you can view the metadata about a model created as an intermediate result during the training process and the final model.
+This guide introduces the Model Registry interface.
+In Model Registry, you can view metadata for both intermediate models generated during training and final models.

 Note